 This tool is available for Solaris 2.5.1 (SunOS 5.5.1) and Windows NT 4.0.
+It is stored at <server_root>/shared/bin.

 Syntax

 To run the Security Module Database Tool, type the command

 modutil option [arguments]

 where option and [arguments] are combinations of the options and arguments listed in the following section.
 Each command takes one option.
 Each option may take zero or more arguments.
 To see a usage string, issue the command without options.